Amethyst Rings Buying Guide

 Be wary of amethyst rings that are too cheap for their size.
 Synthetic amethyst is available and serves as an inexpensive alternative to natural stones.
 The synthetic so closely emulates the natural it very difficult to distinguish it from the natural.
 Further, cheap amethyst rings are typically cheap for a reason, often using low cost base metals for the band which are then thinly plated.

-PHOTO 5: Be aware that not all purple stones a natural amethyst.
+PHOTO 5: Tips for buying amethyst rings.
+Be aware that not all purple stones are natural amethyst.
 Synthetic amethyst or lab created amethyst has disrupted the fine quality natural amethyst market.
 Moreover, purple color cubic zirconia and crystal also sometimes imitate amethyst.
-Seen above is a cocktail ring using purple crystal glass briolette stone.
+Seen above is a purple statement cocktail ring using purple crystal glass briolette stone.
 [SOURCE: Luxuria Diamonds]

 Start Choosing the Best Amethyst Rings Here!

-We hope that this article serves as a good guide to helping you find the best amethyst rings.
-Amethyst rings of higher value will have consistent color, good clarity and an excellent cut.
+We hope that this amethyst ring buying guide has provided good tips for choosing amethyst rings.
+The best amethyst rings and amethyst rings of higher value will have consistent color, good clarity and an excellent cut.
 All the other aspects depend on your preferences and the look you want with your ring.

 Always buy your amethyst rings from a credible supplier, ideally one which is a professional jewellery association member.
 This is because there are amethyst synthetics and simulants in the market.
 You want to have confidence that what you are buying is a natural amethyst.